 The complainant and the accused will have the following rights:

-- to an advocate who may accompany the student to the hearing.
-An advocate must be a member of the Lycoming College community or Wise Options for Women, may not be an attorney, and may be the same or a different
+- To an advocate who may accompany the student to the hearing.
+An advocate must be a member of the Lycoming College community or Wise Options, may not be an attorney, and may be the same or a different

-- to designate witnesses who may be called before the board to testify or to be interviewed;
+- To designate witnesses who may be called before the board to testify or to be interviewed;

-- to obtain a copy of all written material submitted to the board;
+- To obtain a copy of all written material submitted to the board;

-- to decline to answer any questions;
+- To decline to answer any questions;

-- to offer a closing statement;
+- To offer a closing statement;

-- to contest the membership of individual hearing board members thought to be unable to serve objectively;
+- To contest the membership of individual hearing board members thought to be unable to serve objectively.

-- to exclude from the hearing information or questions pertaining to one's sexual history or character not pertaining to the complaint;
+- To exclude from the hearing information or questions pertaining to one's sexual history or character not pertaining to the complaint;

-- to full and complete confidentiality which would preclude the College from releasing information to the College community regarding the alleged incident;
+- To full and complete confidentiality which would preclude the College from releasing information to the College community regarding the alleged incident;

-- to consultation with local law enforcement agencies and an off-campus counseling service;
+- To consultation with local law enforcement agencies and an off-campus counseling service;

-- to withdraw a complaint;
+- To withdrawal a complaint;

-- to petition, pending disposition of charges, to have restrictions placed on the accused student's living and working environment.
+- To petition, pending disposition of charges, to have restrictions placed on the accused student's living and working environment.

 The chair, at the opening of the hearing, will introduce all participants and provide guidelines relative to the proceedings.
-Specifically, the complainant and accused will be afforded the opportunity to make opening statements, present evidence, challenge testimony, and clarify issues.
+Specifically, the complainant and accused will be afforded the opportunity to make opening statements, present information, challenge testimony, and clarify issues.
 The complainant and the accused may be present for all testimony.
 Either party may request a physical barrier to prohibit visible contact between complainant and accused.
 Witnesses will only be present for their testimony.
-In conclusion, the complainant and the accused or their advocates may offer a concluding statement.
+In conclusion, the complainant and the accused or their advocate may offer a concluding statement.

 The Appeal Process